 What Is It?
-A piece of Key West’s unique history, the Ernest Hemingway House allows literary enthusiasts to explore the residence where Hemingway lived from 1931 to 1961.
+A piece of Key West’s unique history, the Ernest Hemingway House allows literary enthusiasts to explore the residence where Hemingway lived with this wife, Pauline, and their two sons, from 1931 to 1941.

 What Is It?
 Filled with over 50 species of butterflies, the Key West Butterfly and Nature Conservatory is a popular family-friendly attraction in Key West.

 Why Do It?
 It is an impressive 5,000 square foot aviary where visitors can explore butterfly anatomy, physiology, life cycle, and the migratory world of these gorgeous winged creatures.

 Good to Know: In addition, the conservatory has over 20 exotic bird species, 3,500 plants, and tranquil waterfalls, making it a perfect day trip for nature lovers of all ages.

 What Is It?
 Florida’s southernmost state park, Fort Zachary Taylor Historic State Park is a National Historic Landmark and is known for having some of the best waters in Key West.

 Why Do It?
 Visitors will find plenty of opportunities for sunbathing, hiking, biking and fishing, in addition to a heavy dose of Florida history.
 It’s also considered one of the best snorkeling spots in the Florida Keys.

 Good to Know: Built in the 1800s, the fort here was used to defend the nation’s coastline during the Civil and Spanish-American War.